I’ve been a grilling enthusiast for over ten years, and I’ve tried all sorts of grills and smokers.

 You cook steak on the Big Green Egg for around 2 minutes for each side.
 Place the steak on the grill and flip to the other side after several minutes.

 Is the Big Green Egg Good for Cooking Burgers?

 Yes, the Big Green Egg is good for cooking burgers.
 They are best cooked on direct heat, with no more than 3 to 5 minutes for each side.
 Make sure not to keep the lid open.

 Can You Slow-Cook on a Big Green Egg?

-Yes, you can slow-cook on a Big Green Egg.
+Yes, you can slow-cook a Big Green Egg.
 Once you achieve the desired temperature, you can prepare pulled pork, stew, or fish.

 What Size Pizza Stone Fits in a Large Big Green Egg?